ClassicPress/ClassicPress-Migration-Plugin/readme.txt

-=== Switch to ClassicPress ===
+=== Upgrade to ClassicPress ===

 Contributors: classicpress
 Donate link: https://www.classicpress.net
-Tags: classicpress, migrate, migration, switch Requires PHP: 5.2.4
+Tags: classicpress, migrate, migration, upgrade Requires PHP: 5.2.4
 Requires at least: 4.9
 Tested up to: 4.9
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Switch your WordPress installation to ClassicPress.
+Upgrade your WordPress installation to ClassicPress.

 == Description ==

 ClassicPress: The Business-Focused CMS.

-The **Switch to ClassicPress plugin** will switch a WordPress installation to ClassicPress.
+The **Upgrade to ClassicPress plugin** will upgrade a WordPress installation to ClassicPress.

 ClassicPress is for businesses seeking a powerful and versatile solution for their website needs.
 Built on the firm foundation of WordPress 4.9.x, ClassicPress takes your website to the next level with the same features and functionality that you enjoyed with WordPress, but with more attention to the most common needs of a business website.